compomics/xilmass/README.md

 ----
 ## Downloads

-Download the latest version of Xilmass algorithm <a href="http://genesis.ugent.be/maven2/com/compomics/xilmass/0.4.1/xilmass-0.4.1.zip" onclick="trackOutboundLink('usage','download','xilmass','http://genesis.ugent.be/maven2/com/compomics/xilmass/0.4.1/xilmass-0.4.1.zip'); return false;">here</a>.
+Download the latest version of Xilmass algorithm <a href="http://genesis.ugent.be/maven2/com/compomics/xilmass/0.4.2/xilmass-0.4.2.zip" onclick="trackOutboundLink('usage','download','xilmass','http://genesis.ugent.be/maven2/com/compomics/xilmass/0.4.2/xilmass-0.4.2.zip'); return false;">here</a>.

-You can run Xilmass as user-friendly GUI or CLI.
+You can run Xilmass as CLI or our user-friendly GUI.

 ----